t-cousins/C-Event-Simulator/README.md

 ### Importing into Eclipse

+Follow the previous steps to fully checkout the project from the terminal, but don't run `cmake` or `make`.
+It's now easy to import the project into Eclipse.

+* Create a new project: File - New - Other
+* Select C/C++ - C++ Project
+* Call the project *event-simulator* and select an empty Makefile project (see below)

+* Right-click on the new *event-simulator* project in Project Explorer and select Import
+* Select General - File System
+* Browse to `event-simulator/` where we previously checked-out the project
+* Click Select All and Finish
+* Create a `build/` folder if you haven't already, by

-After following the previous steps to build the project from the terminal, it's easy to import the project into Eclipse, which supports CMake.
+After following the previous steps to build the project from the terminal, it's easy to import the project into Eclipse.

+### Using it as a C++ library